The classic 70s lineup. Clockwise from upper left: Mike Rutherford, Steve Hackett, Peter Gabriel, Tony Banks, Phil Collins

 He can't go far.

-Blatant Lies: For the first box set, the last song from the live Lamb show is dropped and replaced with a re-engineered studio track.
+Blatant Lies: For the Genesis Archive 1967–75 boxset, the final song, "It", from the live Lamb show is dropped and faded in to a re-engineered studio track.
 In the liner notes, this is stated as being due to the tape running out.
-A full version of the King Biscuit Flower Hour tape used for the box set, with all songs and both encores, is available on the Wolfgang's Vault website.
+A full version of the show, used for the King Biscuit Flower Hour radio program, with all the songs and both encores ("Watcher Of The Skies" & "The Musical Box") included, is available on the concertvault.com website.

 Bowdlerize: On the live version of "The Knife", this part of the lyrics: